nationalarchives/ds-etna-search-plan/README.md

 Each iteration will be versioned and described here with an explanation of **how and why** it differs from its predecessor.
 PDF and `.xml` versions that can be opened for editing on [app.diagrams.net](https://app.diagrams.net) are linked to below and available in the corresponding folder within this repository (for example, to access the resources for iteration 0.0.0 you would go to the `Iterations/0.0.0/` folder in this repository)

 ## Iterations

+### 0.1.0 Updates to reflect interactive wireframes

+This iteration updates [the flow](Iterations/0.1.0) to reflect pages and interactions present in the UXPin interactive wireframe.
+This has been shared with the team and feedback received incorporated.
+The details of feedback received has been captured in [the Wiki](https://github.com/nationalarchives/ds-etna-search/wiki/Feedback-to-proposed-0.1.0-flow-iteration)

 ### 0.0.2 Flow sign-off session